Russlyman/FastBuild/README.md

             - Set `When to run the post-build event` to `When the build succeeds`
             - Set `Post-build event` to `"<fastbuild_exepath>" build -p "$(TargetPath)"` but substitute `<fastbuild_exepath>` with the path of the FastBuild EXE file

-Before developing, ensure the development server is started using the command `fastbuild start`.
+Before developing, ensure the development server is started using the command `fastbuild startserver`.
 Now when you build your project in Visual Studio, FastBuild will perform its magic.

 If you need to update the development server or the server data folder, you can run commands `fastbuild updateserver` and `fastbuild updatedata`.

 If you ever want to develop a different resource and you configured it for use with FastBuild using the above steps, you should update the `resourcePath` in `config.json` and run the command `fastbuild link`.

 ## Command Line Parameters
-### setup
+### setupserver
-Setup FastBuild.
+Setup FXServer.

-### start
+### startserver
 Starts FXServer development server.

 ### build